pensart/Simple-laravel-blog/readme.md

 - [x] Admin users can write, update and delete posts
 - [x] Author can only view, update or delete own posts
 - [x] Super Users have full control over other posts
+- [ ] Clean unused use classes in the controllers

 # Laravel PHP Framework